 Born on September 12, 1928, Joseph John Gerry was named the tenth Bishop of the Diocese of Portland on December 27, 1988 and was consecrated as bishop on February 21, 1989.
 Prior to arriving in Maine, Joseph John Gerry, who was ordained to the priesthood in 1954, had served as Auxiliary Bishop of Manchester, New Hampshire for three years and as Abbot of St. Anselm Monastery for 14 years prior to that.
 During his tenure as Bishop of Portland, Bishop Gerry published roughly one pastoral letter per year, treating such topics as Vocations, the sacrament of Confirmation, and human sexuality; the first permanent deacons were ordained for the service of the local church; and a major renovation of the Cathedral of the Immaculate Conception was completed in 1999 in time for the Diocese of Portland to observe the Great Jubilee of the year 2000.
 A new Saint Dominic High School was built and opened in 2002, realizing a long-held dream of its alumni and supporters.
 Upon reaching the mandatory retirement age of 75 in 2003, Bishop Gerry submitted his letter of resignation to Pope John Paul II.
 His resignation was accepted on February 10, 2004.
 Bishop Emeritus Joseph Gerry retired to Saint Anselm Abbey in Goffstown, New Hampshire.

 Born on March 19, 1946, Richard Joseph Malone was named the 11th Bishop of the Diocese of Portland on February 10, 2004 and was consecrated as bishop on March 31, 2004.
 Born in Salem, Mass., Bishop Malone graduated from St. John Seminary, Boston with a B.A. in philosophy, a bachelor's degree in divinity and a master's degree in biblical studies and was ordained to the priesthood in 1972.
 In 1981, Bishop Malone earned a doctorate in theology (Th.D.) from Boston University and a licentiate in sacred theology (S.T.L.) at Weston Jesuit School of Theology, Cambridge in 1990.
 Prior to arriving in Maine, Bishop Malone served stints as the director of the Office of Religious Education and as the Secretary of Education for the Archdiocese of Boston.
 He was appointed Auxiliary Bishop of Boston, South Region in 2000.
 As Bishop of the Diocese of Portland, Bishop Malone oversaw an ambitious consolidation of parishes in Maine.
 He also continued to maintain and improve the diocese’s safe environment programs in compliance with the Charter for the Protection of Children and Young People.
 During Bishop Malone’s tenure, over 10,000 Catholic Church employees, volunteers, priests and educators in Maine that work with children have been trained in the safe environment program, which includes mandatory background checks.
 On May 29, 2012, Pope Benedict XVI named Bishop Malone the 14th Bishop of Buffalo, NY and he was installed on August 10, 2012.
-Appointed by the Holy See, Bishop Malone serves as Apostolic Administrator of the Diocese of Portland until the appointment of his successor, the 12th Bishop of Portland.
+Appointed by the Holy See, Bishop Malone served as Apostolic Administrator of the Diocese of Portland until the installation of his successor, Bishop Robert P. Deeley, the 12th Bishop of Portland, on February 14, 2014.